Logan Barrio, Santa Ana

-Logan Barrio is a neighborhood in northeast central Santa Ana in Orange County, California, also unofficially referred to as Historic Logan Barrio.
-It is one of three Latinx barrios and is historically significant to the city's Chicano/Mexican-American community.
+Logan Barrio is a neighborhood in northeast central Santa Ana in Orange County, California, United States.
+Also unofficially referred to as Historic Logan Barrio, it is one of three Latino barrios and is historically significant to the city's Chicano/Mexican-American community.
 Logan Barrio is a mixed-use area designated for industrial and residential purposes bordered by the neighborhoods of French Park to the west, Downtown Santa Ana to the southwest, and Saddleback View to the southeast.
-The Mabury Park neighborhood and Interstate 5 form the northeastern boundary, and the Santa Ana Regional Transportation Center is located in the southmost boundary.
+The Mabury Park neighborhood and Interstate 5 form the northeastern boundary, and the Santa Ana Regional Transportation Center is located in the southernmost boundary.

 Logan Barrio (Barrio is a Spanish word for "neighborhood") is home to Chepa's Park, the "Heroes Among Us/Among Heroes" mural, and La Chiquita Restaurant and Grocery.
 It is one of the earliest Mexican barrios and oldest neighborhoods in Santa Ana.

 History

 Before Logan Barrio

 Following the Mexican-American War, the Treaty of Guadalupe Hidalgo was signed on February 2, 1848.
 California became the 31st state of the United States in 1850.
 In 1869, William Spurgeon purchased part of the land from Rancho Santiago de Santa Ana, which led to the founding of the City of Santa Ana.
 Spurgeon, along with other founders James Fruit and James McFadden, created the Western Development Company to attract the Union Pacific Railroad to Santa Ana.
 The first train depot was built on Fruit Street (now Santa Ana Boulevard), just one block outside what is now known as Logan Barrio.
 At that time, Santa Ana was still considered part of Los Angeles, and Logan Barrio was expected to be a lively commercial hub called Santa Ana East.
 However, because of competition from nearby areas, the commercial center remained vacant, and eventually the lots were sold for residential development.